kvtkvt/node_project/README.md

 * Getting used to with Express.
 * Want to Use MVC Apraoch.
 * Getting used to with mongoose(crud operation).
-* Clean code readable code.
+* Clean code and readable code.
 * Server side templating EJS.

 ## Mvc Detail